 4. Social Debt

+4.1.
+Comprehending Social Debt through Distributive and Corrective Justice

+4.2.
+Comprehending Justice and Debt through Aristotle’s Theory of Friendship

+4.3.
+Survey of Social Debts: The Household

+4.3.1.
+Parents and Children: Inequality and Parental Obligation

+4.3.2.
+Masters and Slaves: Community of Interest

+4.3.3.
+Husbands and Wives, and the Language of Finance

+4.4.
+Conclusion

+4. Social Debt

 The introduction of this paper clarified how debt, though predominantly conceived of as a financial construct, is not seldom utilised to understand and give expression to the purpose and duties inherent to social relationships.
-Having already considered the insight which ancient theories of justice provide in conceptualising the moral difficulties and opportunities which accrue from debt, the coming chapter will extend this investigation of debt through justice into its role as supporter and promoter of a unified society.

-As the focus will now shift to the interpersonal relationships which make up social exchange, this examination of debt as an apparatus which integrates the interests of others with our own self-interest will furthermore draw on theory expounding the Greek conception of friendship, love and self-love, taking Aristotle’s theories of justice (introduced in the preceding chapter) and friendship as a starting point.
-Indeed, synthesising these two theories should prove an enriching advancement of the investigation thus far, not alone because the ideas of mutual interest and self-love are intrinsic to understanding the concept of justice – as Hume writes: ‘the mutual shocks, in society, and the oppositions of interest and self-love have constrained mankind to establish the laws of justice, in order to preserve the advantages of mutual assistance and protection.’
-But also, and most most significantly to this investigation of debt, indebtedness and obligation, because, in Hardie’s words, Aristotle’s books on both justice and friendship are about ‘nothing else’ but obligations.
+Having already considered the insight which ancient theories of justice provide in conceptualising the moral difficulties and opportunities which accrue from debt, the following chapter extends this investigation of debt through justice into its role as supporter and promoter of a unified society via a study of Aristotle’s theory of friendship.
+Such a synthesis of these two theories will advance our understanding of debt, indebtedness and obligation most significantly because (in Hardie’s words), Aristotle’s books on both justice and friendship are about ‘nothing else’ but obligations.
+The chapter will therefore proceed by extending the investigation of debt to the social realm.
+Following on from Chapter Three’s establishment of a correlation between Aristotle's analysis of justice and our analysis of debt, it transfers his analysis almost directly into the language of social debts: X and Y are in a social relationship (e.g. parent-child), which in most cases will be one between unequals; X has certain debts to Y as does Y to X; the mutual "repayment" of debts (analogous to Aristotle’s just actions) between the two actually constitutes the relationship.
+The examples of Thrasymachus (Republic 1) and Solon (Ath.Pol.) demonstrate how a miscalculation of the repayment of these debts precipitates the dissolution of both the relationship and the polis-wide network of social relations.
+This abstract analysis of justice implicitly underlies Aristotle's subsequent analyses of relationships (1) of friendship and (2) within the household / oikos (husband-wife, master-slave, parent-child).
+The rest of the chapter looks at, and elaborates upon these Aristotelian passages, with supplementary evidence especially from Xenophon’s Oikonomikos.
+Further, it explores the extent to which these social relationships are understood directly in terms of, or compared to, creditor-debtor relationships by the Greek authors.

 4.1.
 Comprehending Social Debt through Distributive and Corrective Justice

-We shall proceed, therefore, by resuming the examination of Aristotle’s particular justice, of which note has already been taken of an overlap with debt which is so complete as to instil belief that Aristotle’s comments and conclusions concerning particular justice may be equally applied to object of this study.
-Specifically, particular justice’s split into distributive (geometrically calculated) and corrective (arithmetically calculated) justice might provide elucidation when considering the differing social circumstances and distinctions which cause a similar split in how debt is calculated, as either the owing of like for like or the owing of what is fitting.
+We shall proceed, therefore, by resuming the examination of Aristotle’s particular justice, of which note has already been taken of an overlap with debt which is so complete as to instil belief that Aristotle’s comments and conclusions concerning particular justice may be equally applied to the object of this study.
+Specifically, particular justice’s split into distributive (geometrically calculated) and corrective (arithmetically calculated) justice might provide elucidation when considering the differing social circumstances and distinctions which cause a similar split in how debt is calculated, namely: a geometric distribution corresponds to the return of “what is fitting”; an arithmetic to the return of “like for like”.

 4.1.1.
 Aristotle’s Descriptive Method